RedHatEMEA/openshift-heat/README.md

   Additional environment variables to set within the OpenShift application.

+- **artifact_url**: *string, optional*.
+The location of a tar.gz
+  artifact to deploy into the newly created OpenShift application.

 The OSE::OpenShift resource provides the following attribute:

 - **app_url**: *string*.
 The URL of the application created by